melaniebrgr/learning-computer-science/02-programming/03-algorithms.md

 ## Search algorithms

 The simplest search implementation is to just iterate through the list from the beginning and check each value in turn.
-This a `LinearSearch` and has a `O(N)`, which is.
+This a `LinearSearch` and has a `O(N)`.
 However, if the array is ordered, it's not necessary to start searching from the beginning.
 In fact it often allows us to find clever ways to split up the search of the array.

 For example, when searching if a value is in an array, we can divide the array by two, check the middle value, determine if larger or smaller, and then divide the left or right side by two until there are no halves left and the value is found.
 Mathematically it's like going N/2, N/4, N/8 and so on, or N/2^x.
 To solve for x we do, `log2(N) = x`.
 Therefore finding the value in an array 4096 elements long takes _12 steps_, `log2(4096) = 12`.
 This is a `BinarySearch` and has a `O(log n)`.